 Asthma affects approximately 8% of the U.S. population with significant associated morbidity and mortality.
 Despite recent advances, there is an ongoing need to develop new treatments for severe asthmatics who do not respond to current therapies (Please see this video to learn more how asthma affects patients who are participating in clinical asthma research at NIH: https://www.youtube.com/watch?v=jVUZLcZwyxk).
 To address this clinical problem, the Laboratory of Asthma and Lung Inflammation has identified novel roles for apolipoproteins and lipoprotein receptors in modifying airway inflammation, airway remodeling, and airway hyperreactivity in asthma.
 Furthermore, by defining new mechanisms that modify asthma pathobiology, our laboratory has identified novel treatment approaches that are currently being advanced to clinical trials so that we can begin to assess their safety and effectiveness for asthma.

-The Laboratory of Chronic Airway Infection, led by Dr. Kenneth Olivier, focuses on bronchiectasis, a condition that damages the body's ability to clear mucus from the airways and increases risk of severe lung infections by nontuberculous mycobacteria (NTM), which commonly are found in wet environments such as streams, rivers, and marshes.
+The Laboratory of Chronic Airway Infection, led by Dr. Kevin Fennelly, focuses on bronchiectasis, a condition that damages the body's ability to clear mucus from the airways and increases risk of severe lung infections by nontuberculous mycobacteria (NTM), which commonly are found in wet environments such as streams, rivers, and marshes.
 People with inflammatory lung disease such as cystic fibrosis are particularly vulnerable to this condition.
-Dr. Olivier hopes to contribute to reducing the impact of such infections by studying common genetic characteristics of the people who suffer from them, defining how the infections lead to disease, and ultimately developing more effective, efficient treatments.
-Dr. Olivier and his collaborators also seek to address potential genetic risk loci that might explain overlapping characteristics of health conditions such as cystic fibrosis, primary ciliary dyskinesia, connective tissue disorders including Marfan or Ehlers-Danlos syndromes, and immune-related disorders.
+Dr. Fennelly hopes to contribute to reducing the impact of such infections by studying common genetic characteristics of the people who suffer from them, defining how the infections lead to disease, and ultimately developing more effective, efficient treatments.
+Dr. Fennelly and his collaborators also seek to address potential genetic risk loci that might explain overlapping characteristics of health conditions such as cystic fibrosis, primary ciliary dyskinesia, connective tissue disorders including Marfan or Ehlers-Danlos syndromes, and immune-related disorders.